-Pay -- and keep paying -- or don't appear, LookSmart told existing and new listing customers this month, in a significant change to how the human-powered search engine lists web pages from commercial web sites.
+Pay -- and keep paying -- or don't appear, LookSmart told existing and new listing customers last month, in a significant change to how the human-powered search engine lists web pages from commercial web sites.

 The new program still forces submitters to pay a mandatory, one-time review fee, though at US $49, this is much less than the $149 or $299 charges levied under the old programs.
 However, the new program also charges web pages that are listed a flat $0.15 fee for each click they receive.